MS-LOL/BF--_Compiler/BrainFuckMinusMinus.md

 ### `Init()` and `Main()` equivalents

 As you may have absolutely noticed, BrainFuck is a programming language that makes your head hurt.
-Even when programming in the BrainFuck++ programming language, figuring out what to do is very confusing.
+Even when programming in the BrainFuck-- programming language, figuring out what to do is very confusing.
 As such, you should keep this rule in mind:

 > For code that only gets ran once at the start, put it ouside of a loop.
 > For code that is part of the main program loop, even if the main program only runs once, put it in a loop that terminates when the user inputs that they wish to terminate the program or another condition is met \(signalled by a loop byte\).
 > For code that only runs at the end of the program to perform any final cleanups, put it after the main program loop.

-By remembering these tips, you can make programming in BrainFuck and BrainFuck-- 1% easier \(a massive productivity boost\).
+By remembering these tips, you can make programming in BrainFuck and BrainFuck-- 1% easier \(a massive productivity boost comparable to the invention of the python wheel\).

 ### BrainFuck and BrainFuck-- have less features than even Assembly

 Despite the fact that inputs and outputs exist, printing whole lines of text is annoying as hell.
 Also, there is no multiplication, division, bitmasks, or branch instructions implemented by default.
 This means that BrainFuck and BrainFuck-- should be considered as a VERY primitive machine code.
 Any functions have to be implemented everywhere they are used.
-This means creating Code Snippets.
-Might explore this in the next BF-- version.
+This means utilising Labels plenty of the time for implementing copy functions.

 ## Final notes

 To be honest, I kind of wrote this on a whim while I was trying to setup a programming and design environment on an old HP laptop I just installed Ubuntu on.
-I might need to learn a lot more about programming so that I can actually make this language make sense.

-Warning!
-Indentation breaks the compiler because I forgot to implement removing whitespaces from whole blocks of code.
-Apologies in advance to any programmers and my future self.

-Or maybe it does work because it's sorted later on and I'm just tired from all this programming that would make even Yandere Dev code look holy in contrast to this mess.
+Please don't judge me for this idea that I had on a whim.